-The Charleston Gaillard Center serves students and the others throughout the Lowcountry by offering free curriculum-based workshops, classes, pre-show lectures, and more.
+The Charleston Gaillard Center serves students and the others throughout the Lowcountry by offering curriculum-based workshops, master classes, pre-show lectures, and more.
 All of these programs are designed to bring the arts to the classroom, the community, to you.

 Poet Laureate and Gaillard Center’s Artist-in-Residence Marcus Amaker is Charleston, South Carolina’s first poet laureate and an Academy of American Poets fellow..
 Read more...

 In addition to poetry, Marcus is an award-winning graphic designer and musician.
 He’s published nine poetry books and has been recognized by NPR, the Kennedy Center, The Washington National Opera, PBS Newshour, and more.
 Learn more about Marcus here.

 Self-Portrait Poems (Grades 9–12)

 Poet Laureate and Artist-in-Residence Marcus Amaker will teach students a poetry lesson that shines a light on each student’s personal story.
 During the lesson, students will learn the impact of the written word, and realize that their voice matters.
 During the experience, they will write two poems using guided prompts.
 At the end of the lesson, students will have the opportunity to share their work.

 Ekphrastic poems are a common tool used by poets to make their poems come alive.
 Poet Laureate and Artist-in-Residence Marcus Amaker will use various images – famous paintings, album artwork, video game images, and more – to guide students in writing poems that are vivid descriptions of a scene.